 Coastal Colors: Tropical

-From bright purples to dazzling pinks, lime greens to sunny yellows, this scheme demands hot colors and cool drinks.
+From bright purples to dazzling pinks, lime greens to sunny yellows, these island-inspired palettes are instant mood boosters.

 Bold and adventurous, a tropical palette infuses interiors with energy and imagination.
 Bring flashy hues into your home and you won’t have to travel far to feel like you’re on vacation.